pan-webis-de/teahan03/README.md

 This is a reimplementation of the approach to authorship attribution originally described in

-> W. Teahan and D.J.
-Harper.
+> William J. Teahan and David J. Harper.
 [Using compression-based language models for text categorization](http://boston.lti.cs.cmu.edu/callan/Workshops/lmir01/WorkshopProcs/Papers/teahan.pdf).
 In Language Modeling and Information Retrieval, pp. 141-165, 2003 [[paper](http://boston.lti.cs.cmu.edu/callan/Workshops/lmir01/WorkshopProcs/Papers/teahan.pdf)]

 It was reimplemented as part of a science reproducibility study alongside [14 other authorship attribution approaches](https://github.com/search?q="Who+wrote+the+web"+user:pan-webis-de).
 The results of the reproducibility study can be found in